ConductorOne/baton-sumo-logic/README.md

 - `api-access-id`: The Sumo Logic API access ID
 - `api-access-key`: The Sumo Logic API access key
 - `include-service-accounts`: Whether to include service accounts (default: true)
+- `deactivated-role-name`: Name of the low-privilege role to assign when a user's last role is revoked (default: "Analyst")

 You can provide these values as environment variables: